xyjprc/hon/README.md

 > All nodes (first-order and higher-order) starting with the same [CurrNode]| represent the same physical location.

 This representation (as comma deliminated network edges file) is directly compatible with the conventional network representation and analysis tools.
-The only difference is edge labels.
+The only difference with the conventional network is edge labels.
+The csv file can be fed into many other network analysis tools (such as Gephi, NetworkX and so on) that are originally designed for first-order networks.

 ### Parameters
-> Python: at the beginning of  main.py
+> Python: No need to set the parameters.
 > Common Lisp: Parameters are at the beginning of the file build-network.lisp, starting with *defparameter*.

 #### input-rules-file & output-network-file are self-explanatory.